 The U.S. Department of Transportation and the Federal Highway Administration have done extensive studies on the effects of bad weather and auto accidents.
 They found that across the country there are on average about 5,870,000 vehicles crashes every year, and 23 percent of those accidents, nearly 1,312,000, are weather-related.
 Weather-related crashes are defined as “accidents that occur in adverse weather (i.e., rain, sleet, snow, fog, severe crosswinds, or blowing snow/sand/debris) or on slick pavement (i.e., wet pavement, snowy/slushy pavement, or icy pavement).”

 According to their studies, every year around 6,250 people die and another 480,000 people are injured as a result of weather-related auto accidents.
 Of those, 17 percent occur during snow or sleet, 12 percent happen on icy pavement, and 14 percent of weather-related accidents take place on snowy or slushy pavement.
 Between 2002 and 2012, the average number of accidents that occurred because of icy conditions was 154,580.
 In addition, on average 45,133 people were injured and another 572 were killed as a result of traffic accidents that happened on icy roadways.

-Call a Nashville Auto Accident Attorney Now
+Call a Nashville Auto Accident Lawyer Now

-If you or someone that you know has been injured in an auto accident in the Nashville area, especially during this prolonged time of inclement weather, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in an auto accident in the Nashville area, especially during this prolonged time of inclement weather, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a free and confidential review of your claims.